andybalham/blog-source-code/blog-posts/published/serverless-azure-05-blob-events.md

 }
 ```

 Note here the handling of `SubscriptionValidationEventData`.
 When Azure Event Grid creates a webhook subscription, it sends a subscription validation event to verify the endpoint.
 The endpoint needs to respond with a specific validation response to confirm the webhook endpoint.
-However, it turns out you typically don't need to manually return the validation response for an Azure Function `EventGridTrigger`, as the Azure Functions runtime handles this automatically.
+However, it turns out you don't need to manually return the validation response for an Azure Function `EventGridTrigger`, as the Azure Functions runtime handles this automatically.
 We do still have to handle the event.

-Now that I knew how to handle the incoming events, I was able to extract the Blob Storage URL from the event, load the payload from Blob Storage, then use the details to resolve to the downstream endpoint and invoke it with the body of the original request.
+Now that I knew how to handle the incoming events, I was able to extract the Blob Storage URL from the event, load the payload from Blob Storage, then use the details to resolve to the downstream endpoint and invoke the endpoint with the body of the original request.

 ```csharp
 switch (systemEvent)